About This Chapter

 15. Subject-Verb Agreement: Rules & Practice

-Subject-verb agreement can be very difficult but it is vital to effective writing and speech.
-In this lesson, you will learn the rules to avoid common mistakes that many people make.
+Subject-verb agreement can be very difficult, but it is vital to effective writing and speech.
+In this lesson, you'll learn six rules to avoid some of the common agreement mistakes many people make.

 16. Uncountable Nouns in English: Definition & Examples